 Keeping It Fresh

-Removing oxygen, adding citric acid, and refrigeration are all key to healthy shelf life for your juice.
+So how long does fresh juice last?
+Removing oxygen, adding citric acid, and refrigeration are all key to extending your fresh juice’s shelf life.
 But as a rule, always taste your juice before consuming a whole glass.
 If the juice tastes spoiled or fermented, throw it out.
-To be safe, it’s best to consume your juice fresh, or within 24 hours of it being in the fridge.
+To be safe, it’s best to consume your juice fresh or within 24 hours of it being in the fridge.
 If you follow the above strategies, however, you can extend its freshness to about 72 hours total.
 Any more than this and your juice will lose most of its nutrients.
 Remember, when it comes to maximizing nutrition, freshness is key.

 –> We’ve covered this in more detail in our post: How to keep your juice fresh & tasty.